syarul/keet/README.md

 </div>
 ```

-Once mounted, the object attributes of our object are observable and you can simply change them to make new update.
+Once mounted, the attributes of our object are observable and you can simply change them to make new update.

 ```javascript
 obj.example.template = 'hello keet!'